-We show how PFE stock compares to 2,000+ US-based stocks, and to peers in the Health Technology sector and Pharmaceuticals: Major industry.
+We show how PFE stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Pharmaceutical Preparation Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Pfizer applies science and its global resources to bring therapies to people that extend and significantly improve their lives.
 It strives to set the standard for quality, safety and value in the discovery, development and manufacture of health care products, including innovative medicines and vaccines.
 Every day, Pfizer colleagues work across developed and emerging markets to advance wellness, prevention, treatments and cures that challenge the most feared diseases of our time.
 Consistent with its responsibility as one of the world's premier innovative biopharmaceutical companies, it collaborates with health care providers, governments and local communities to support and expand access to reliable, affordable health care around the world.
 For more than 150 years, it has worked to make a difference for all who rely on it.
 It routinely posts information that may be important to investors on its website at www.Pfizer.com.